Pitt Lake's lost gold mine: Possibility of existence

 The location of the mythical mine remains elusive.
-There were always sceptics, such as Stanford Corey who was an experienced prospector and had searched for minerals in the area between Pitt Lake and Squamish for many years.
+There were always skeptics, such as Stanford Corey who was an experienced prospector and had searched for minerals in the area between Pitt Lake and Squamish for many years.
 Corey did not believe there would be a possibility of any great strike in that region.
 In 1965, a geologist agreed that "...the area around Pitt Lake is not favourable for gold-quartz, and even less so for the placer gold of the legend".
 Nevertheless, the search continues.